Seeds of generations’ success were sown decades ago by patrons with a desire to create strong foundations for learning.

 The two schools were amalgamated in 1952 to form The Nelson Thomlinson School and in 1969 Wigton Secondary School was incorporated to become a split-site comprehensive school.
 In 1995 they merged to form today’s single-site school.

 Twenty boys attended the first school in 1730.
-There are now 1,253 students.
+There are now some 1,250 pupils.

 In 2014, we celebrated with events and site tours for members of the community.
 A Tercentenary Concert was held with the community and alumni invited to view displays and enjoy stories from the past.

 Pride in our Heritage